 Buy frozen fruits and vegetables

-When you have no other choice than buying your produce at the grocery store, frozen produce is a good choice.
-It’s cheaper, it’s often on sale and can often be much fresher since it was frozen shortly after it was picked.
-The other added bonus is that it’s likely that they where picked ripe instead of unripe, which makes for a more nutritious produce.
+When you have no option other than buying your produce at the grocery store, frozen produce is a good choice.
+It's cheaper, it's often on sale and can often be much fresher since it was frozen shortly after it was picked.
+The other added bonus is that it's likely that they were picked ripe instead of unripe, which makes for a more nutritious produce.

-Where I live, frozen berries is the only way to get them all your round at a reasonable price and quality.
+Where I live, frozen berries are the only way to get them all year round at a reasonable price and quality.
 I can even get wild blueberries that where picked right here in Quebec.

 Participate in farm shares and CSA programs